Outram, Singapore: Housing

 In addition to public housing, Outram features several private residential developments.
 One Pearl Bank, a 39-storey condominium completed in 2024, replaces the iconic Pearl Bank Apartments.
 People’s Park Complex, completed in 1973, is a mixed-use development located in the heart of Chinatown, next to Chinatown MRT station.

 Politics

 Outram is divided into two constituencies, Tanjong Pagar Group Representation Constituency and Jalan Besar Group Representation Constituency.
-The residential precincts in Tanjong Pagar and Duxton Plain of Chinatown subzone fall under Tanjong Pagar-Tiong Bahru division of Tanjong Pagar GRC while the rest of Outram falls under the Kreta Ayer-Kim Seng division of the Jalan Besar GRC.
-The current Members of Parliament (MP) are Indranee Rajah of Tanjong Pagar GRC and Josephine Teo of Jalan Besar GRC.
+The residential precincts in Tanjong Pagar and Duxton Plain of Chinatown subzone fall under Tanjong Pagar-Tiong Bahru division of Tanjong Pagar GRC, which was managed by Foo Cexiang, while the rest of Outram falls under the Kreta Ayer-Kim Seng division of the Jalan Besar GRC, which was managed by Josephine Teo.